hygraph/hygraph-examples/using-remote-fields/README.md

-# Working with the GraphCMS Management SDK
+# Working with the Remote Fields

 [Join our Slack](https://slack.graphcms.com)